dignajar/bludit-plugins/README.md

 The web site is refreshes every 24hs.

+Here is a link to how to contribute to a repository: https://varlogdiego.com/post/how-to-contribute-to-a-github-project

 ## How to install a plugin
 - Download the plugin.
 - Unzip if necessary.